hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

 });
 ```

-This means I can pass in overriding css attributes at the point of using the component and the Twmerge function (as it’s tailwind aware), replaces the defaults with the overrides.
+This means I can pass in overriding css attributes at the point of using the component and the `twMerge` function (as it’s tailwind aware), replaces the defaults with the overrides.

 Within a WebC component: